Learn about our admissions requirements, how we review applications, and how you can get started.

 Letters of recommendation are not required as part of the application package, but they can be very helpful if you are on the “bubble” for admission.
 If you think you need a little extra evidence that you are going to be successful in a certain subject area, or overall, a letter of recommendation from a person who can attest to your ability to be successful in the classroom can be helpful.

 The UW System provides a very useful Letter of Recommendation form which UW-Green Bay recommends using.
 The form outlines the most valuable information in the applicant review process, and for this reason, it is the most useful recommendation counselors, educators, and other mentors can provide to our institution.
 This form may also be used as a guide for the development of a traditional letter of recommendation.

-Have your recommender send the letter or recommendation form to our team, but make sure they put your full name and date of birth on the email so we make sure to match it up with the right application.
+Have your recommender send the letter or recommendation form to our team at email@example.com, but make sure they put your full name and date of birth on the email so we make sure to match it up with the right application.
 These letters need to be sent to us shortly after you submit your application.
 We like to make admissions decisions quickly, so please ask for those letters early and make sure your recommenders can send it in a timely fashion.

 We care about student success.
 That's why UW-Green Bay offers a program for students who may not have the strongest academic preparation/proven success in high school but have potential for future success at UW-Green Bay.
 For these students, admission to UW-Green Bay is conditional upon their participation in the GPS program.
 Students will be notified at the time of admission that they are required to participate in GPS.
 Learn more about the GPS program.

 Now is a great time to complete your application.
 Review our helpful hints, how to begin, and what to do after completing the application.